lilamila/fraudclassifier/README.md

 ---

-*2. What features did you end up using in your POI identifier, and what selection process did you use to pick them?
-Did you have to do any scaling?
-Why or why not?
-Engineer and explain your own feature that did not come ready made in the dataset -- what was the rationale behind it.
-(You do not necessarily have to use it in the final analysis, only engineer and test it.)
-In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the scores_and reasons for your choice of parameter values.  [relevant rubric items: “create new features”, “properly scale features”, “intelligently select feature”]*
+*Final features used in POI classifier, and their selection process.
+Discussion of scaling and feature engineering + testing.
+Discussion of algorithm used, and feature importances and scores and reasons for choices.*

 I decided to code up a new feature that considers the ratio of messages *sent to* and ratio of messages that *came from* a POI.
 As corruption is rarely a one person endeavor, this feature would indicate a network exhibit through email exchange.
 From the EDA scatterplot, we can see that if a person has a ratio of messages TO a POI of less than ~0.18 and a ratio FROM a POI of less than ~0.25, then  they probably are not a POI.
 This new feature added to the predictive value of our model.